Treatment for Children with ADHD

 Check your child's zinc, iron, and magnesium levels.
 Many children with ADHD are low in these important minerals.
 Boosting their levels may help control ADHD symptoms.
 Increasing iron may be particularly helpful.
 One study found that an iron supplement improved symptoms almost as much as taking stimulant medication.

-Add more omega-3 fatty acids to your child’s diet.
-Studies show that omega-3s improve hyperactivity, impulsivity, and concentration in kids (and adults) with ADHD.
+Add more omega-3 fatty acids to your child's diet.
+Studies show that omega-3s reduce hyperactivity and impulsivity and enhance concentration in kids (and adults) with ADHD.
 Omega-3s are found in salmon, tuna, sardines, and some fortified eggs and milk products.
-However, the easiest way to boost your child’s intake is through fish oil supplements.
+However, the easiest way to boost your child's intake is through fish oil supplements.

 Professional treatment for ADHD